ODESALAB/odesalab.github.io/_pages/about.md

   - /about.html
 ---

 ODESA-Lab (Optimization, Deep Learning, and Stochastic Algorithms) Research Group is led by Asst.
-Prof. Berna Kiraz and Asst.
-Prof. Musa Aydın.
+Prof. Berna Kiraz, Asst.
+Prof. Musa Aydın, Asst.
+Prof. Zeki Kuş.
 We are part of [Computer Engineering Deparment at FSMVU](https://bm.fsm.edu.tr/).

 Our group focuses on various issues: